Robert Egerton Swartwout: Writing

 In 1931, Swartwout wrote the introduction to Sir William Schwenck Gilbert: A Topsy Turvy Adventure, by Townley Searle, London: Alexander-Ouseley, Ltd., 1931.

 Personal

 Robert Swartwout became a British subject on June 9, 1933.

 Death

 Swartwout died unmarried in Hartismere Hospital, Eye, Suffolk, England on June 6, 1951, of esophageal cancer complicated by pulmonary tuberculosis at the age of 45.

+He was buried in Fenn Ditton Cemetery on June 12, 1951.